 I’ve written hundreds of white papers and scientific procedures.
 I’ve authored over a thousand IT pieces in the field of Project Management, and have published four books.
 I decided to fire up Azure Reading Books while I was getting ready to self-publish my 3rd book (Special Children, the Children with Special Needs Guidebook).
 So two of my books are on IT-Project Management, two are for parents and teachers of special needs children, and this work lands in the psychology genre.
 By the way, I published a few research papers on the space shuttle fuels … so I can say, “I’ve Done Rocket Science, and this Ain’t it!”

-I’ve also taught graduate level college courses, also in the field of Project Management.
-I actually had PhD’s in my classes … and yet never finished my BS … I call that “no teacher left behind” 🙂
+I’ve also taught graduate-school level Project Management courses.
+I actually had PhD’s in my classes … and yet I never ended up finishing my BS … I call that “no teacher left behind” 🙂

-So by now you’re probably asking how I can write about mainstream psychology.
-Where did I get my education?
-You probably noticed I have no formal academic credentials … in any field.
+By now you’re probably asking how I can write about mainstream psychology.
+And where did I get my education?
+Furthermore I have no formal academic credentials … in any field.
 So what gives me any authority?
 The answer is quite simple.
 I have ideas, and I write about them.
-My ideas are novel (in my humble opinion), and don’t conform to contemporary psychology.
-As the movie says, “I don’t need no stinkin’ badges.”
-And especially with the blog format, I now have a ready platform for my ideas.
+My ideas are novel (in my humble opinion), and don’t always conform to what is being taught in traditional psychology courses.
+And now with the blog format, I have a ready platform for my ideas.